camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 ## Create a Case Instance

-A call activity can also be used to create a new case instance as a sub case instance of the corresponding process instance.
-Therefore you have to use the attribute `caseRef` instead of the attribute `calledElement` to reference a case definition by its' key.
+A call activity can also be used to create a new CMMN case instance as a subordinate of the corresponding process instance.
+The call activity completes as soon as the created case instance reaches the state [COMPLETED](ref:/api-references/cmmn10/#concepts-plan-item-lifecycles-case-instance-lifecycle) for the first time.
+In contrast to calling a BPMN process, the attribute `caseRef` instead of the attribute `calledElement` must be used to reference a case definition by its key.
 This means that the latest case definition version is always called.

-To call another version of the case definition it is possible to define the attributes `caseBinding` and `caseVersion` in the call activity.
+To call another version of a case definition it is possible to define the attributes `caseBinding` and `caseVersion` in the call activity.
 Both attributes are optional.

 CaseBinding has three different values: